Dataflow Accelerator Architecture for Autonomous Machine Computing: Timing-Safe DAAs for Autonomous Machines

-\paragraph{The Problem.} A key challenge in applying classic event-driven programming to autonomous machines is that they do not provide real-time and safety guarantees.
-In ROS, for instance, while each DFG node is annotated with an expected firing frequency, the latency of each node is unmanaged.
-As a result, we routinely see violations to the firing frequency.
-For instance, in an early mobile robot deployment, while the localization frequency was expected to be 30 FPS, the achieved frame rate was on average only 20 FPS and could vary by as much as a factor of 5~\cite{tang2018pi}.
+The real-time requirement of an autonomous machine application translates to meeting the prescribed firing frequency of each M-DFG node.
+Today's the computing systems provide a best-effort delivery of real-time requirement without providing any guarantees.
+In ROS, for instance, each task is annotated with an \textit{expected} firing frequency, which, however, is not guaranteed.
+We routinely see violations of the POF.
+For instance, in an early mobile robot deployment, while the localization frequency was expected to be 30 FPS, the achieved frame rate was on average only 20 FPS and could vary by as much as a factor of five~\cite{tang2018pi}.

+The primary source of timing violation in SoCs is that the CPU and memory communication are known to present non-deterministic latency, susceptible to many sources of variability in the system~\cite{liu2021pi}.
+DAA naturally addresses this issue.
+DAA does not rely on CPU for task coordination and memory communication and, thus, is large free from these variabilities.

-Timing violation primarily come from two sources.
-First, the environment in which an autonomous machine operates changes and, thus, the workload changes.
-Taking visual inertial odometery (VIO) for autonomous machines as an example, Fig.~\ref{fig:latency} demonstrates that the latency of VIO's building blocks, such as Kalman filter and marginalization, strongly correlates with the visual feature points detected in the environment and exhibits a wide range of distribution~\cite{gan2021eudoxus}.
-Second, there are often resource contention problem when executing autonomous machine workloads on existing computing systems, leading to timing violation.
+Taking the CPU and memory sideways mitigates the inter-task variabilities, but the intra-task latency, i.e., the execution latency of \textit{each task}, could be unpredictable --- for two primary reasons.
+First, a task's latency varies naturally with its micro-architectural implementation.
+Second, the environment in which a vehicle operates in changes dynamically, posing changing program inputs and computation requirements.
+Taking visual inertial odometery (VIO), a particular localization algorithm, as an example, Fig.~\ref{fig:latency} demonstrates that the latency of VIO's building blocks, such as Kalman filter and marginalization, varies widely but strongly correlates with the environment a vehicle operates in (represented by the number of visual feature points detected; $x$-axis)~\cite{liu2021archytas}.